 Sean joined Watsi on September 12th, 2014.
-Six years ago, Sean joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Sean's most recent donation traveled 8,600 miles to support Paw, a loving grandmother from Thailand, to fund fracture treatment so she can return to her family.
+Seven years ago, Sean joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Sean's most recent donation traveled 8,500 miles to support Edna, a single mother from Kenya, to fund surgery so she can walk again.

 Paw is a 59-year-old woman who lives with her husband, son, daughter-in-law and two granddaughters in a refugee camp.
 In her free time, Paw like to feed her three chickens and sing gospel songs.
 She also loves looking after her granddaughters at home when their mother is teaching.
 On a late evening earlier this month, Paw was walking home in the rain when she slipped and fell on the muddy road.
 She accidentally hit her forehead against a tree stump and tried to break her fall by sticking out her right arm.
 Right after she fell, Paw experienced a sharp pain in her right arm and forehead.
 Her son and daughter-in-law brought her to the camp hospital, where Paw was given stitches for her forehead as well as pain medication, and her arm was put in a splint and a sling.
 The medic then referred her to another hospital, where she was finally admitted at two days later when a car became available to take her.
 At the hospital, Paw received a X-Ray and was told that her right wrist is broken and requires surgery.
 With her hand wrapped in a bandage, she was referred to our medical partner's care center, Chiang Mai Hospital, for further treatment.
 Currently, Paw cannot move her right wrist, not even to lift her hand.
 Without more pain medication, her hand and forearm experience severe pain with any movement, so Paw has to be careful to keep her right hand straight.
 Because of this, Paw cannot complete her daily chores nor look after her grandchildren.
 Fortunately, with the help of our medical partner, Burma Children Medical Fund, Paw will undergo surgery to reset her fractured bones and ensure proper healing.
 The procedure is scheduled for July 23rd and will cost $1,500.
 This surgery will help Paw move her hand around and resume her daily activities again with ease.
 “I want to get well soon so that I can go back to taking care of my grandchildren,” Paw said.
 “They are waiting for me at home to go back to my daily life.
 Now, I have to come for my treatment and there's nobody look after them.
 It is hard for my daughter in-law.”